2003scape/rscsundae/doc/style.md

 Avoid the use of `sprintf`, `strcpy`, `strcat`, etc.  Use `snprintf` instead.

-Do not use `alloca`.
+Do not use `alloca` or variable-length stack based arrays to avoid unpredictable stack size increases.

 Lua code
 --------

-* Do not use global variables in content scripts.
+* Do not use global variables in content scripts except if they are constant (not ever changed).
 * Avoid using math.random(), for authentic randomness behaviour in content scripts use random() and randomvar() instead.